Share with others:

 Looking for Chiropractic Combined with Physiotherapy & Personal Training?

-If you’re exploring your non-invasive options for neck, back, and joint issues and have questions about whether chiropractic combined with physiotherapy or without physiotherapy is best, do contact us.
+If you’re exploring your non-invasive options for neck, back, sciatica, and joint issues like knee pain, hip issues, or shoulder disorders and have questions about whether chiropractic combined with physiotherapy or without physiotherapy is an option, do contact us.
 At CSC, we are ready to help address any question about chiropractic or physiotherapy, as we offer both services in all 6 centres.

 Personal training for kids, adults and seniors is done only at our main center in Bukit Damansara.
 Please visit our Spine and Joint Rehabilitation page for more info our WhatsApp, our main center now: